Ford Explorer: Lincoln Aviator

-The Ford Explorer has been sold twice by the Lincoln division as the Lincoln Aviator.
+The Explorer has been sold twice by the Lincoln division as the Lincoln Aviator.
 From 2003 through 2005, the Lincoln Aviator was marketed as a counterpart of the third-generation Explorer.
 The first mid-size SUV sold by Lincoln, the model line was slotted between the Mercury Mountaineer and the Lincoln Navigator.
 Following the introduction of the fourth-generation Explorer, the model line was repackaged as a CUV based on the Ford Edge and renamed the Lincoln MKX (today the Lincoln Nautilus).

 For 2020, the Lincoln Aviator was revived (after a 14-year hiatus) as a mid-size SUV; as before, the model line is a Lincoln counterpart of the Ford Explorer (now the sixth generation) and the Lincoln Navigator.
 The second-generation Aviator is the first Lincoln vehicle offered with plug-in hybrid capability as an option; its 494 hp combined output is the highest-ever for a Lincoln vehicle.